 She was a dedicated wife, mother, sister, and grandmother.
 She loved people and had many friends and students.
 As her muscle condition progressed, she was confined to a wheel chair, but that did not stop her generous spirit and beautiful smile.
 She was courageous, optimistic, and able to balance grace, strength, and tenacity until the Lord call her home on July 31, 2019.

 Preceding her in death were her parents, Dr. Rufus and Janet Nichols, and her father-in-law, LeRoy Harper.
 She leaves to celebrate her living legacy her loving of 36 years, Dr. Darren Harper, her treasured children: Nia Zarina, Kamau Osei, Malik Shaka Idris; her beloved brothers: Dr. Ronald (Sati) Nichols, Rev. Dr. Reginald (Vanessa) Nichols, Roy Nichols; her cherished grandchildren: Jalen, Zenzele, Manelin, Naade, Mansa; her mother-in-law, Althea Harper, her brothers-in law: Dr. Brian Harper (Penni), Dennis Harper, and a host of aunts, uncles, cousins, nieces, nephews, and friends.

-To send flowers to the family of Janice Yvette Nichols Harper, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Janice Yvette Nichols Harper, please visit our Heartfelt Sympathies Store.